asanchez116/election_analysis/README.md

 ## Summary
 The analysis of the election shows that:
-* There were "x" votes cast in the election.
+* There were 369,711 votes cast in the election.
 * The candidates were:
-    * Candidate 1
+    * Charles Casper Stockham
-    * Candidate 2
+    * Diana DeGette
-    * candidate 3
+    * Raymon Anthony Doane
 * The candidate results were:
-    * Candidate 1 received "x%" of the vote and "y" number of votes.
+    * Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
-    * Candidate 2 received "x%" of the vote and "y" number of votes.
+    * Diana DeGette received 73.8% of the vote and 272,892 number of votes.
-    * Candidate 3 received "x%" of the vote and "y" number of votes.
+    * Raymon Anthony Doane received 3.1% of the vote and "11,606 number of votes.
 * The winner of the election was:
-    * Candidate (1,2, or 3), who received "x%" of the votes and "y" number of votes.
+    * Diana DeGette, who received 73.8% of the votes and 272,892 number of votes.

 ## Challenge Overview
 ## Challenge Summary